schavery/theengineisgifs/readme.txt

 The project was developed to display a gif in the window of a shop, so that passers-by would like us better.

 Requirements:
 This code is not built with portability in mind.
-The host machine needs to have apache, php, mysql, imagemagick, and node.js installed.
+The host machine needs to have apache, php, mysql, imagemagick, node.js, and socket.io installed.
 I am not sure what versions are required.
-My host uses: php 5.4.4 / apache 2.4.2 / mysql 5.5.25a / xampp 1.8.0 imagick 6.7.9 Q16 32bit node.js 0.8.14
+My host uses: php 5.4.4 / apache 2.4.2 / mysql 5.5.25a / xampp 1.8.0 imagick 6.7.9 Q16 32bits node.js 0.8.14 socket.io 0.9.13

 The client can be any browser, in my particular set up I use a old box with Chrome configured to launch in kiosk mode.

 Usage:
 You'll need to set up a host with your apache configuration.
 Visit the base URL to see the current gif to be displayed, fullscreen.
-You'll also need to add a mysql user.
+You'll also need to add a mysql user and set the information for the user in conf/settings.php
 To administer your gifs, visit base/admin.php.

 You can submit a gif from this page, or visit the queue to see a list of the gifs that have been submitted and select ones to display.